karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/ServiceContainer/LightRedServiceContainer.md

 - RedOctopusServiceContainer::build &ndash; found in the given (sic) config.
 - RedOctopusServiceContainer::get &ndash; Returns the service (class instance) which name is given.
 - RedOctopusServiceContainer::has &ndash;
+- RedOctopusServiceContainer::all &ndash; Returns the list of all service names for this instance.
 - RedOctopusServiceContainer::resolveCustomNotation &ndash; Parses the given value as a custom notation and returns the interpreted result.
 - RedOctopusServiceContainer::registerServices &ndash; Parses the given $conf array and registers the services.
 - RedOctopusServiceContainer::getServiceName &ndash; Returns the service name based on its position in the configuration array.